 “ED Indore attaches under PMLA (Prevention of Money Laundering Act) 1,280 acres of land in California, USA, of Zoom Developers Pvt Ltd and Vijay Chaudhary in bank fraud cases,” the central agency tweeted on Thursday.

-- ED attaches Rs 48 crore assets in medical aspirants cheating case
+- ED attaches Chennai firm’s land worth Rs 115 crore in bank fraud case

 - Enforcement Directorate arrests director of Mumbai firm in bank loan fraud case